jameshughes89/cs102/src/site/assignments/huffman-codes/huffman-codes.rst

     * Print out the original, encoded, and decoded strings
     * Print out the percentage the message got compressed

-To calculate the compression percentage, we will make a few assumptions
+To calculate the compression percentage, make a few assumptions:

     * Assume that a given character takes up 1 byte (8 bits)

         * If the string has 10 characters, then we will assume it takes up 80 bits
-        * In reality, characters may take up more space than 8 bits, but we will ignore this here
+        * In reality, characters may take up more space than 8 bits, but ignore this here

     * Assume that the 0s and 1s in the encoded message are each 1 bit

-        * If the encoded string has 20 characters, then we assume it takes up 20 bits
+        * If the encoded bitstring has 20 characters, then assume it takes up 20 bits
-        * In reality, we are storing the 0s and 1s in a string, meaning each is actually a character that takes up 8 bits, but we will ignore this here
+        * In reality, the 0s and 1s are being stored in a string, meaning each is actually a character that takes up more space, but ignore this here

 Part 6 --- Testing